Session 1: Working with numbers

 To complete the activities in this course you will need some notepaper, a pen for taking notes and working out calculations and a calculator.

-Session 1 includes many examples of numeracy from everyday life and from a variety of roles within the Health and Social Care and Education Support sectors, including nursing, midwifery and social work.
-There are lots of learning activities related to them that involve whole numbers, fractions, decimals, percentages, ratios and proportion.
-The activities in this session are quick and easy tasks that should not take long to do.
+Session 1 includes many examples of numeracy from everyday life, with lots of learning activities related to them that involve whole numbers, fractions, decimals, percentages, ratios and proportion.

 By the end of this session you will be able to: